Politics of Tokelau: Legislative branch

 The legislative branch of the Tokelau government is the General Fono.
 It is composed of twenty seats allocated among the three atolls based on population.
 In 2008, Atafu received seven seats while Fakaofo and Nukunonu each received six.

 The General Fono meets for three session per year, with each session lasting around four days.
 Members of the General Fono elect their Chairman.
-The Chairman for 2019 is Stanley Lopa, while the deputy chair is Sakaria Sakaio.

 The Tokelau Amendment Act, passed by the New Zealand Parliament in 1996, granted the General Fono the ability to pass laws which helped maintain "the peace, order, and good government of Tokelau", including the ability to levy taxes.
 New Zealand law does not automatically apply to Tokelau, and any bill seeking to be applied in Tokelau must specifically extend its authority to the islands.
 No law passed by the New Zealand Parliament has ever been extended to Tokelau without Tokelauan consent.

 Elections

 Elections are held in Tokelau every three years.
 Voters choose members of the General Fono, one faipule for each atoll, and one pulenuku for each atoll.
-The 2023 Tokelauan general election was held on 26 January 2023.
+The 2026 Tokelauan general election was held on 5 February 2026.